The six easiest ways to stay active this winter

-Get active in the forest this winter
+Stay active this winter

 1. Get your steps in

 Those feet are made for walking, and that’s just what they’ll do.
 Did you know that Nordic walking burns up to 46% more calories than regular walking and uses all your major muscles?
 Head to your local forest and stroll through the winter season in style.
-Simply enjoy the peace and tranquillity on offer.

-Top tip for advanced walkers: Bring a pair of binoculars to spot winter wildlife along the way.
+Top tip for advanced walkers: bring a pair of binoculars to spot winter wildlife along the way.
 Robins, woodlarks and owls will be cheering you on to reach that step count.

 2. Dust off the bike